ai006/SuperMario_Python/README.md

 Controls:

-Right key - Move right
+Right key - Move right.
-Left Key - Move left
+Left Key - Move left.
-Space key - jump
+Space key - jump.
-Ctrl key - throw fireballs
+Ctrl key - throw fireballs.

 To run the game:
 1. Make sure your python is at least python 3.5.0 or higher